GlitchApotamus/autorestart/README.md

 # AutoRestart Plugin for Minecraft Bukkit (Paper)

 ### The latest version of this plugin can always be found [HERE](https://ci.cc-haven.net/autorestart/latest)
+Please use this link instead of github releases as it will always be up to date.
+1.0.7 is the latest version currently.

 ## Overview